JeffVandrewJr/flask-ezmail/README.md

 Flask-EZMail is a fork of Flask-Mail. it maintains high compatibility with Flask-Mail, such that very little code refactoring is needed to switch from one to the other.

 Flask-Mail is a convenient wrapper for smtlib, but it requrires that SMTP settings be loaded on app creation.
-If your user is entering SMTP settings via a web interface, it's not optimal and requires workarounds.
+With Flask-Mail, if your user is entering SMTP settings via a web interface, it's not optimal and requires workarounds.

+That's where Flask-EZMail comes in.
 Flask-EZMail is designed to be flexible.
 You can load SMTP settings at app creation like you would with Flask-Mail, or you can load them at any later time if your user is setting them through an web admin panel.
 Check out the examples below!

 ## Installation
 ```bash